moutellou/heatcrime/README.md

 ## Welcome to HeatCrime

-Demo : https://moutellou.github.io/heatcrime (user and password are provided in the submission document)
+Demo : https://moutellou.github.io/heatcrime (user and password in the submission document)

 Video : https://youtu.be/k9SNqhikcmw